genkamita-gmo/nlp-forex-predict/README.md

 * word count: 205970873

 ### To Do

+#### Gensim training optimisation
+* Multicore doesn't work on Cent OS7, as it can be seen from the CPU % of top command.
+Typically, the CPU % is at 100% per thread running the dox2vec training.
+On my home mac, the CPU % increases as more workeres are added (4 workers -> 250 CPU%)
+* On linux, I tried Anaconda and vanila python both but the max CPU% was about 200% for both case.
+* Hyper parameter tuning:

 #### Reuters-Urgent
 Automate data cleaning
 * Write script that extracts title only, do the following steps.